Xilinx/Containerization/README.md

 9. You can change the application icon by clicking menu icon, then "Edit", then "Change Icon".

+### FAQ

+Q: How could I put readme file on desktop when I launch a Nimbix job?

+A: Nimbix launches a job in "Desktop Mode" using "nimbix" as user.
+It will duplicate folder "/etc/skel" to "/home/nimbix" as user home directory.
+Therefore if you want to put a readme file on desktop, please `mkdir -p /etc/skel/Desktop` then set "destination" in "provisioners" section as `/etc/skel/readme.txt`.
+Also you can modify `/etc/skel/.bashrc` to add startup script when you open the terminal.

 ### Useful links

 Please check these links for more details.